Whether you’re looking to play Microsoft Flight Simulator, X-Plane 11, or any other flight simulator game, your needs are likely to be the same.

 It can be hard to get a wireless headset right, but Razer managed to achieve it with the V2 Pro thanks to its high-speed transmission, extremely low latency, and accurate 7.1 surround sound.

-The headset’s Triforce Titanium 50mm High-End Sound Drivers make sure that high, mid, and low audio frequencies come through loud and clear, especially when it comes to the clarity of any vocals.
-The detachable mic also worth a mention because it does such a good job at picking up just your voice instead of any background noise.
+The headset’s Triforce Titanium 50mm High-End Sound Drivers made sure that high, mid, and low audio frequencies came through loud and clear, especially when it came to the clarity of any vocals.
+The detachable mic is also worth a mention because it did such a good job at picking up just my voice instead of any background noise.

-Comfort levels remain high for extended sessions due to the V2 Pro’s lightweight design and breathable, plush cushions that fully cover your ears while providing top-tier sound isolation.
+Comfort levels remained high for extended sessions due to the V2 Pro’s lightweight design and breathable, plush cushions that fully covered my ears while providing top-tier sound isolation.

 Best Budget Pick: RUNMUS Gaming Headset